sdg002/PythonExperiements/docker-windows/readme.md

 ---

-# How to push images to Azure Container Registry ?
+# How to push images from Azure Devops to Azure Container Registry ?

 ## Setting up a connection with Azure Container Registry for pushing images?
 ![alt text](docs/acr-service-connection.png)